Co-author: Michelle Norton

 3. Awaken the imagination

 You can do a lot of easy things to get your kids as enthusiastic to go travelling as you are.
 Watch a movie or read a book about your chosen destination.
 Show them where the country or town is on a globe or on Google Maps.
 A ruined fort can be more than just a pile of old bricks if you dress up in medieval costumes and have a sword fight among the empty walls.
-A walking tour in the city is transformed for your teens if you can point out places where their favourite band has been known to hang out.

-4. Plan for the munchies
+4. Plan for grumbling tummies

 Bring a whole day’s worth of snacks.
-Snacks, not sugar.
+Snacks, not sugar!
 Nuts, crackers and fruit are all safe ideas.
-And bring lots of water – you all need to stay hydrated when you’re on the go!
+And bring lots of water – you all need to stay hydrated when you’re on the go.

 Think about where you’ll find breakfast, lunch and dinner.
 Most kids aren’t too fussed about fancy restaurant food, but if you can find a diner or another place with simple, hot food, you should be okay.
 When you’re in a strange place, anything that feels familiar is a winner.